Global Load Balancing using NSX ALB in VMC

 Note: GSLB implementation in VMC leverages Avi Sites.

-To configure GSLB sites, log in to the Controller node which will be designated as the leader and navigate to Infrastructure > GSLB, and use the pencil button to edit the GSLB settings and define GSLB sites.
+To configure GSLB sites, log in to the Controller node that will be designated as the leader and navigate to Infrastructure > GSLB.
+Edit the GSLB settings and define GSLB sites.

 Configure the following settings: